codefori/vscode-ibmi/TRANSLATING.md

 ## Translating is Contributing !

-Translating the documentation Web site is contributing to Code For IBMI , so please reade [CONTRIBUTING](CONTRIBUTING.md) before.
+Translating the documentation Web site is contributing to Code For IBMI , so please read [CONTRIBUTING](CONTRIBUTING.md) before.

 ## Docsify
 > A magical documentation site generator.